 - Bachelor of Science, Domestic & International Criminal Justice (sought)

 Discovered a new technique for detecting chemical weapons through nanomaterials via DTRA / C.S.
 Draper Laboratory sponsored research; characterized a new class of radical metal-carbene complex via high performance computing.

-Chemical/biological/nuclear threat detection and decontamination, defense and national security threat mitigation, nanoporous and solid state materials, Metal-Organic Materials, sensing, sustainable energy, artificial intelligence and machine learning, predictive analytics, high performance computing, big data, data visualization, satellite imaging and cyber/information security, electronic structure methods, statistical mechanics, metal-carbenes, metalloporphyrins.
+CBRN (Chemical, Biological, Radiological, and Nuclear) threat detection and decontamination, defense and national security threat mitigation, nanoporous and solid state materials, Metal-Organic Materials, sensing, sustainable energy, artificial intelligence and machine learning, predictive analytics, high performance computing, big data, data visualization, satellite imaging and cyber/information security, electronic structure methods, statistical mechanics, metal-carbenes, metalloporphyrins.